dirkkelly/dirkkelly/content/2018/02/foresty-for-writing-blog-posts-on-hugo.md

 ![Forestry, Github](/uploads/2018/02/28/forestry-github.png "Forestry, Github")

+Oh wow!
+Editing from my phone, uploading a photo from my phone!
+We’ve made it, the future.

+![](/uploads/2018/02/28/35B96409-EE8A-47AF-B819-DEEBCB223373.png)

 Years ago I knew that static websites would be the future of website development, and the "death of content management systems".
 I've done a lot to push that agenda in my own sphere, I think Forestry has brought the future to now.

-HOLY SHIT.
-Holy shit, editing on my phone, uploading a photo from my phone!
-We’ve made it, the future.

-![](/uploads/2018/02/28/35B96409-EE8A-47AF-B819-DEEBCB223373.png)

 Want [forestry.io](https://forestry.io "forestry.io") as your interface for creating content (I do)?
 Encourage your organization to migrate to Hugo as their static site generator, I know I am!